cjdbarlow/Part-One/determinants_of_cardiac_output.md

 ##Afterload
-* **Afterload** is  **the sum of forces, both elastic and kinetic, opposing ventricular ejection**
+**Afterload** is  **the sum of forces, both elastic and kinetic, opposing ventricular ejection**
 * This definition is a bit wordy but avoids using the words "resistance" and "impedance", which are strictly defined in physics (and crudely applied in medicine), and may be jumped on by a cruel examiner

 ###Determinants of Afterload
-Afterload is equal to ventricular wall stress, given by the equation:
+Afterload is equal to **ventricular wall stress**, which is given by the equation:

 $$ \theta \propto {P \times r \over T}$$, where:
 * $$\theta$$ is ventricular wall stress